 Yes.
 By State Regulations, any licensed Physical Therapist can treat TMJ dysfunction, but there is minimal training given for this complex problem in physical therapy school.

 There are multiple continuing education courses that train a therapist to specialize in this area which goes beyond the basics.
 Before scheduling an appointment with any physical therapist regarding your TMJ issue, you should ask if the therapist has taken any continuing education classes specifically dealing with TMJ dysfunction as well as how often they are seeing TMD patients.

-At Cornerstone Physical Therapy, our orofacial pain specialist, Seth J. Fibraio, is the only physical therapist in the Asheville area with advanced training in orofacial physical therapy.
+At Cornerstone Physical Therapy, our orofacial pain specialists Seth J. Fibraio, Sonya Anderson and Brad Basch are the only physical therapists in the Asheville area with advanced training in orofacial physical therapy.

 Please call our office with any questions or to schedule an appointment.